'I just wanted to get out and play football.' How the UK HealthCare Hand Center saved a senior's season.

 Walker hated to sit out the final summer he was able to perform for college scouts, but the long game paid off — for his wrist and his future in football.
 He has multiple scholarship opportunities on the table from small colleges throughout the region.

-And, best of all, sticking to his recovery regimen erased his biggest concern: Walker has not missed a single game for the Broncos this fall.
-They’re poised to make another run to the Class 5A UK HealthCare Sports Medicine State Football Finals.
+And, best of all, sticking to his recovery regimen erased his biggest concern: Walker didn't miss a single game last fall for the Broncos, who made a run to the Class 5A UK HealthCare Sports Medicine State Football Finals — and won their first championship.

 “Everybody knew that he was a football player, and that the whole goal was to get him healthy so he could start playing again,” said Heather.
 “We love the Hand Center.”